yulongl/CarND-Capstone/ros/src/tl_detector/light_classification/readme.md

 self.min_score is the threshold to determine if an object is detected.
 The range is from 0 to 1.
 If your are getting too many false positives, this can be considered to be increased.

 When self.is_sight is false, the frozen graph for the simmulator environment will be loaded.
 Please put the .pb graph file in the same path as tl_classifier.py.
+To change frozen graph, just modify the self.model assignment.

 ## TLClassifier.get_classification